Skull Fracture Injury Lawyer in Baton Rouge & Lake Charles, Louisiana

 If you or a loved one has suffered a head injury in a car crash that was caused by a careless driver, you may be entitled to compensation for your injuries.

-At the law offices of Simien & Simien, LLC, a knowledgeable injury lawyer can provide legal counsel and help you determine if you are eligible to file a compensation claim.
+At the law offices of Simien & Simien, LLC, a knowledgeable personal injury lawyer can provide legal counsel and help you determine if you are eligible to file a compensation claim.

 Contact our lawyers today by filling out the Free Case Evaluation form to your right or by calling us at 225-224-2222 — your initial case review is FREE and completely confidential.